graphitedesignlabs/WaterTricorder/DESIGN-NOTES.md

 These are high level design notes for the Water Tricorder project, an easy to use water quality instrument.

+Why
+---

+Existing water quality devices either measure only a subset of possible toxins, or are designed for industrial use and are too expensive and unusable by laypersons.
+This device is intended for use by outdoor enthusiasts, people in rural communities, and in disaster zones where water quality is unknown, and detailed data can help with adhoc water treatment.

 Design Team
 -----------